 “If you possess privilege of any kind, it is your responsibility to spend that privilege.
 Put it up at risk to protect the very people who are suffering most.
 Be willing to say the hard thing.
 Be willing to stand up in protest.
 Be willing to ask the difficult questions of those in authority.”“We Can’t Just Show Up For Social Justice Issues When It Impacts Our Own Lives,” by Brittany Packnett for Teen Vogue

 Packnett’s emphasizes that this solidarity should extend beyond one’s potential to get media attention, and waving signs at rallies for a photo op.
-Throughout elementary school, middle school and high school, I repeated the lesson, that it is often white liberals, in addition to “overtly racist” white people, who will not stand with me as a Black woman, or whose “activism” stops at showing up when they’re affected.
+Throughout elementary school, middle school and high school, I repeated the lesson, that it is often white liberals, in addition to “overtly racist” white people, who will not stand with me as a Black woman, or whose “activism” starts and ends at showing up when they’re affected.
 It was Dr. Martin Luther King, who wrote in his “Letter From a Birmingham Jail” (1963), that he is “gravely disappointed with the white moderate.”
 Angela Davis said, “in a racist society, it is not enough to be non-racist, we must be anti-racist.”
 White liberals who are silent as they watch Black women being stereotyped, profiled, or criminalized, embody the white moderate MLK warned us about.
 Instead of recognizing that they are in a privileged position where practicing anti-racism doesn’t cost nearly the price Black women have to pay in a misogynoiristic world, white liberals were often no where to be seen when it was time to show up for Black lives.
 However, white liberals often do what they think is best for us in the name of “allyship,” while ignoring how act upon their claim that they stand with Black women.

 In addition to the winces of doubt and disapproval, white liberals “politely” turned me down with their certainty that “we’ve already addressed that,” each time I offered ways they can accomplice themselves with Black liberation.
 Just to name a couple of ways, I shared books authored by Black people that were left unread, and invited them to multiple protests, many of which they passed up.
 One time, I was immediately cut off when I proceeded to discuss the first (and abruptly, the only thing I listed), which was amplifying work organized by Black people on social media.
-They winced, said “no, not like that,” and attempted to eliminate my ideas to replace it with an idea that they find more digestible, and that won’t interfere with their privilege and their power.
-By “more digestible,” I am referring to subjects that they have told me in their own words isn’t “too specific,” meaning subjects that don’t center Black lives.
-However, the only times they showed up to protests I invited them to, was when they wanted use it for their personal gain.
+They winced, said “no, not like that,” and attempted to eliminate my ideas to replace it with something that they find more digestible, and that won’t interfere with their privilege and their power.
+By “more digestible,” I am referring to subjects that they have told me in their own words aren’t “too specific,” meaning subjects that don’t center Black lives.
+However, the only times they showed up to actions I invited them to was when they wanted use it for their personal gain.
 They saw no irony in the fact that they were masquerading as “anti-racists” when it came to their convenience, while being aware that Black women don’t get to pick and choose when we think about our struggles.

-Stephanie Younger is a 17-year-old student activist and writer who advocates for womanism and the abolition of youth prisons.
+Stephanie Younger is a 17-year-old who advocates for womanism and the abolition of youth prisons.